+/mellanrubrik:/

 ‘Pawned, handed down, recycled, sold on or thrown out - but never cherished enough to be considered a donation’ wrote Chris Breward in response to an email from me wondering where all the frock coats had gone.
-I had planned to stage a dramatic time line in the exhibition showing the evolving silhouette of this quintessentially Victorian garment – and symbol of British masculinity - in all its monochrome dash.
-However, the challenge for the curator intent on tracing the incremental changes in the skirts of a frock coat, the notch of a collar or the depth of a cuff, is that it requires multiple examples to make sense of such tailoring specifics, contradicting the ethos and practical concerns of the museum which had historically focussed on show pieces and struggled to store what it already had.
+I had planned to stage a dramatic time line in the exhibition showing the evolving silhouette of this quintessentially Victorian garment – and symbol of British masculinity – in all its monochrome dash.
+However, the challenge for the curator intent on tracing the incremental changes in the skirts of a frock coat, the notch of a collar or the depth of a cuff, is that it requires multiple examples to make sense of such tailoring specifics, contradicting the ethos and practical concerns of the museum which had historically focused on show pieces and struggled to store what it already had.

-/mellanrubrik:/
+/mellanrubrik:/ An important investment

-The low status bestowed on menswear meant that chances to save examples that had survived the trade in second hand clothing (Ginsburg, 1980) and the ravages of London’s Old Clothes Exchange (and theatrical re-use) were often then lost to the second wave of vintage in the 1960s.
+The low status bestowed on menswear meant that chances to save examples that had survived the trade in second-hand clothing (and the ravages of London’s Old Clothes Exchange (and theatrical re-use) were often then lost to the second wave of vintage in the 1960s.
 Christopher Breward recalls ‘in my youth I'm sure there was always a dusty frock coat and top hat hanging around in the sort of antiques emporia I frequented - a hangover from Swinging London's obsession with the paraphernalia of Empire…I am guessing many curators of dress or history in the early twentieth through to the 1960s subscribed to a Bloomsbury mentality that equated frock coats negatively with dull and repressive Victorianism’.
 Miles Lambert, curator with Shaun Cole of Dandy Style at Manchester City Art Gallery (2022) concurred ‘Pervasive Victorian attitudes lingered well into the 20th century and associated a strong male interest in fashion as trivial or flippant, revealing a lack of serious intellect or successful business acumen’.

 In addition, as Lambert pointed out, many early British costume collectors were female, from Stella Mary Newton to Cecile Hummel, and naturally identified more with womenswear, but even male curators and collectors such as James Laver and Dr Willet Cunnington (whose collection was amassed during the 1930s) eschewed the products of the tailor’s workshop.
 Working on a redisplay of the V&A’s Fashion Gallery in 2012, Jenny Lister (Curator, 19th Century Fashion) and I struggled to represent a wider narrative than the predictable ‘mantua - empire line – crinoline’ story.
-We stretched to an embroidered wedding waistcoat, a shirt and a pair of boots amidst the sea of dresses, and one navy wool coat; although fearful of overexposing it, we had no other.
+We stretched to an embroidered wedding waistcoat, a shirt and a pair of boots amidst the sea of dresses, and one navy wool coat; although fearful of overexposing it, we had no other. /we propose shortening by taking this out?/

 The conundrum is not new; writing in The Study of Dress History (2002, p.82) Lou Taylor acknowledged Breward’s 1999 masterpiece, The Hidden Consumer: Masculinities, Fashion and City Life 1860-1914 for its role in challenging the assumption that men were not attentive to their attire: ‘He shows, on the contrary, that Victorian men, across the full range of middle-class society, in fact did take a deep interest in their clothing and that the concept that interest in the consumption of fashion was restricted to the world of women is entirely fallacious.’